| |

 learned in high school.

-The SAT is typically taken by high school
+The SAT is typically taken by high school juniors

-juniors and seniors.
-It tells students how
+and seniors.
+It tells students how well they

-have attained in and outside of the classroom—including
+in and outside of the classroom—including

 how they think, solve problems, and communicate.